 OSU-CHS Security officers and supervisors have received training in incident command and responding to critical incidents on campus.
-When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually OSU-CHS Security, Tulsa Police Department and Tulsa Fire and Emergency Medical Services Authority (EMSA).
+When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually OSU-CHS Security, Tulsa Police Department and Tulsa Fire , Emergency Medical Services Authority (EMSA), Cherokee Marshals, Tahlequah PD, Tahlequah FD and the CNEMS Health Systems.
 These agencies typically respond and work together to manage the incident.
 Depending on the nature of the incident, other OSU-CHS departments and other local or federal agencies could also be involved in responding to the incident.